What is the ABDR?

 About Data Collected by the ABDR

 The ABDR collects information about breast devices using a simple data collection form (DCF) completed by surgeons at the time of surgery.
-We aim to collect data related to all surgical procedures (implants and removal of breast devices) nationally.
+We aim to collect data related to all surgical procedures involving breast implants, breast tissue expanders and acellular dermal matrices (or similar) undertaken nationally.
+This include insertions, revisions of in situ devices, and explants without replacement.
 Information from the DCFs will generate a powerful set of accurate and validated data that can be analysed and reported to individual surgeons, hospitals, the department of health and other key stakeholders.
 The ABDR will facilitate, for the first time, information on device failure rates, complications and revision rates of procedures involving breast devices nationally.

 Additional to data collected at the time of surgery and revision surgery, the ABDR will ask patients brief questions about their health at 1, 2, 5, 10 years post-surgery.
 Called PROMs (Patient Reported Outcome Measures), the questions are being successfully rolled out.

 The ABDR sincerely thanks surgeons and patients contributing to the ABDR.
 It is their commitment to the ABDR that is helping to safeguard the health of past and future patients undergoing breast device surgery.